david as an athlete and martial arts student

 As a triathlete, David completed 28 IRONMAN® distance races, including the IRONMAN® Hawaii World Championship.
-In 2007, he was selected for the Vineman Triathlon Hall of Fame, and his face appears on the back of all the finishers’ medals from that year.
-Overall, he has competed in more than 100 triathlon events, plus a half dozen Spartan Races and standalone marathons.
+In 2007, he was inducted into the Vineman Triathlon Hall of Fame, and his image appears on the back of all finishers’ medals from that year.
+Overall, he has competed in more than 100 triathlon events, as well as a dozen Spartan Races and standalone marathons.

 Have questions or want to chat?
 Please contact me.